dajuric/websocket-rpc/README.md

 ## Sample

-To scratch the surface... *(RPC in both directions, connection relaying, multi-service, .NET clients)*
+To scratch the surface... *(RPC in both directions, multi-service, .NET clients)*

 **Server**
  ``` csharp